-7.7 Location of Purchaser.
-Is it typical to establish the purchaser in your jurisdiction or offshore?
-If in your jurisdiction, what are the advantages to locating the purchaser in your jurisdiction?
-If offshore, where are purchasers typically located for securitisations in your jurisdiction?
+7.3 Location and form of Securitisation Entities.
+Is it typical to establish the special purpose entity in your jurisdiction or offshore?
+If in your jurisdiction, what are the advantages to locating the special purpose entity in your jurisdiction?
+If offshore, where are special purpose entities typically located for securitisations in your jurisdiction?
+What are the forms that the special purpose entity would normally take in your jurisdiction and how would such entity usually be owned?

-The Securitisation Law establishes two types of securitisation vehicles, subject to different forms of incorporation but very similar in legal attributes and benefits, as they both allow for a full segregation of the relevant portfolios and their full dedication to the issued securities.
-As mentioned above, while in a fund structure this is achieved through the structure itself, as the assets of each fund are only available to meet the liabilities of such fund, in a company structure certain relevant legal provisions establish a full segregation principle and a creditor's privileged entitlement over the assets that are so segregated and that collateralise a certain issue of notes.
-Also, costs, timing and transaction documents to put together a securitisation transaction under the Securitisation Law are very similar (see question 7.2).
+The Securitisation Law establishes two types of securitisation vehicles as set out in question 7.2, subject to different forms of incorporation but very similar in legal attributes and benefits, as they both allow for a full segregation of the relevant portfolios and their exclusive allocation to the issued securities.
+On the one hand, in a fund structure, this is achieved through the structure itself, as the assets of each fund are only available to meet the liabilities of such fund.
+On the other hand, in a company structure (which works as a multi compartment entity) certain relevant legal provisions establish a full segregation principle and a creditor's privileged entitlement over the assets that are so segregated and that collateralise each transaction and the corresponding issue of notes.
+From an operation perspective, the timing and documentation package for both alternatives under the Securitisation Law are very similar (see question 7.2).

-The choice of using an FTC or an STC structure in a given securitisation transaction was essentially the investor's, being historically, and initially, more familiar with the pool separation concept provided by a fund, rather than a legal creditor's privilege.
-Therefore, historically, securitisations in Portugal used FTCs, due to market perception and the indirect link to a foreign jurisdiction more usual for securitisation purposes.
+The choice of using an FTC or an STC structure in a given securitisation transaction was essentially the investor's, being historically, and initially, more familiar with the fund structure (which then used a foreign SPV to issue the notes to market investors).